Karyn Hughes B.Sc.Soc, RMT

 Brian Derby B.A.
 RMT – has blue cross

-Since being an R.M.T., Brian has taught the General Massage Course at Algonquin College and has done clinic supervision and orthopedic assessment through Kine Concept.
-He has earned certificates in Reiki level 1, Lympatic therapy, reflexology, acupuncture level 1 IET level 1, EFT level 1 and orthobionomy.
+Since becoming an R.M.T., Brian has taught the General Massage Course at Algonquin College and has done clinic supervision and orthopedic assessment through Kine Concept.
+He has earned certificates in Reiki level 1, Lymphatic therapy, reflexology, acupuncture level 1 IET level 1, EFT level 1 and orthobionomy.

 Adding to Brian’s expertise in sports therapy and deep tissue massage, he has opened himself to four new skills linked to his passion for Energy Medicine.

 Brian uses I.E.T (Integrative Energy Technique) and E.F.T (Emotional Freedom Technique) and Reiki to help his clients overcome specific barriers in their lives.
 It is a perfect adjunct to Massage Therapy and offers another tool for assisting his clients to achieve the best results for their physical health.

 Using traditional Chinese Acupressure points and traditional Integrated Energy points, the results from your standard Massage Therapy treatments are amplified!

 Find out more about how EFT, IET and Reiki can help you today.

 Jasmine Lim RMT

 Born and raised in Ottawa, Jasmine is a recent graduate of Algonquin College’s Massage Therapy (Intensive) program.
 She is a member of the College of Massage Therapists of Ontario (CMTO) and the Registered Massage Therapy Association of Ontario (RMTAO).